 The workshop, “Middle School Legacies – Never too soon to start community engagement,” involved teachers from the Cleveland Metropolitan School District and emphasized ways young scientists could contribute to environmental projects.

-All three presentations highlighted the goals of both the LSI and James H. Barrow Field Station to engage the community in hands-on learning and collaboration to help solve the complex issues of climate change.
+All three presentations highlighted the goals of both the LSI and James H. Barrow Biological Field Station to engage the community in hands-on learning and collaboration to help solve the complex issues of climate change.

 The research was generously funded by the Paul and Maxine Frohring Foundation, the United States Department of State, and Counterpart International.